Battle of New Orleans: Battle

 The Americans had constructed three lines of defense, with the forward line four miles south of the city.
 It was strongly entrenched at the Rodriguez Canal, which stretched from a swamp to the river, with a timber, loop-holed breastwork and earthworks for artillery.
 Jackson mustered 4,698 on the Left Bank and 546 on the Right Bank.

 General Lambert and two infantry battalions totaling 1700 soldiers disembarked and reinforced the British on January 5.
-(Note: 'On the 5th of January the 7th and 43rd landed.. mustering upwards of 1700 bayonets') This brought the amount of disembarked men to about 8,000.
+(Note: 'On the 5th of January the 7th and 43rd landed.. mustering upwards of 1700 bayonets') This brought the number of disembarked men to about 8,000.
 (Note: 'Fresh spirit was given to the army by the unexpected arrival of Major General Lambert, with the 7th and 43rd; two fine battalions, mustering each eight hundred effective men.
 By this reinforcement, together with the addition of a body of sailors and marines from the fleet, our numbers amounted now to little short of eight thousand men; a force which, in almost any other quarter of America, would have been irresistible.'
 This figure of about 8,000 is corroborated by other sources.)
+(Note: 'I have now to inform you that a Major General Keane is on board that ship & that an army consisting of about eight thousand Men, Infantry & Cavalry will be upon the Coast in the course of three days— The place to be first attacked is New Orleans after which we mean to drive the Americans out of the Indian Country.')